Dreaming381/Latios-Framework/README.md

 changes with each configuration and bootstrap, [check out this guide](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/What%20Parts%20of%20ECS%20Does%20the%20Latios%20Framework%20Change.md).

-0.12 marks the end of Phase III, which focused on modernizing the framework for Entities 1.X and facilitating gameplay design.
-Phase IV will focus on higher-level workflows and advancing existing technologies.
+0.13 marks the beginning of Phase IV, which focuses on higher-level workflows and advancing existing technologies for real productions.

 Long term, the Latios Framework’s mission is to dramatically reduce the development effort required to make highly artistic 3D games and short films.